-Weddings in the Benefice of West Wycombe (St Lawrence and St Pauls West Wycombe, St Botolph Bradenham, St Pauls Bledlow Ridge and St Marys Radnage)
+Weddings in the Benefice of West Wycombe (St Pauls West Wycombe, St Botolph Bradenham, St Pauls Bledlow Ridge and St Marys Radnage)

 We are blessed with some beautiful churches in our Benefice which are popular for weddings.
 Below is a brief summary of both the legal and church procedures which have to be followed.
 It is not exhaustive and if you have any query please contact us.

 1. Decide which of the below categories you fit in and check you are entitled to be married in one of our churches.